 This course is the only evidence-based MSc Nutritional Medicine programme in Europe and uses the latest research to investigate the impact that nutrition has on health, disease and ageing.
 Designed for those with a role in nutrition and health practice, such as general practitioners, gastroenterologists, dietitians, pharmacists, and food scientists, you’ll learn about nutritionally related aspects of health and disease, in order to inform patients and industry.

 This course is taught by leading experts at the frontline of research and practice, ensuring everything you learn is relevant and valued by employers.
 We were awarded the Queen’s Anniversary Prize 2017-18 for Further and Higher Education, in recognition of our research excellence in the field of food and nutrition.

 What you will study

 You’ll gain a deep understanding of the complex relationships between nutrition and health, and the range and potential of nutritional management to postpone or treat disease.
-You’ll also develop a critical and scholarly approach to the theory, practice, literature and research findings within the subject.
+You’ll develop a critical and scholarly approach to theory, practice, literature and research findings, within the subject.